22/05/2023

 The Global Biodiversity Framework sets out targets and concrete actions to halt and reverse the loss of nature by 2050.
 The document includes among its goals the protection of 30% of the planet, the restoration of 30% of degraded ecosystems by 2030, halving food waste and investing at least $200 billion annually in strategies that benefit biodiversity.

-In this context, the United Nations declared the Decade for Ecosystem Restoration (2021-2030)The aim is to develop a globally coordinated response to develop policies aimed at implementing Nature-based solutions as a key instrument in the face of biodiversity loss that make an essential contribution to the health of the planet and the survival of the human species.
+In this context, the United Nations declared the Decade on Ecosystem Restoration (2021-2030), a globally coordinated response to develop policies aimed at the application of Nature-based Solutions as a key instrument against the loss of biodiversity that contribute in an essential way to the health of the planet and the survival of the human species.